-In his eight seasons as the head wrestling coach at Baldwin Wallace University, Jamie Gibbs has elevated the Yellow Jacket program among the elite in Division III.
+In his nine seasons as the head wrestling coach at Baldwin Wallace University, Jamie Gibbs has elevated the Yellow Jacket program among the elite in Division III.
 At the same time, Gibbs' team is among the top academic squads in the country.
 Those are the facts.

 The Positive Facts and Figures Are Everywhere

 In his first nine seasons, Gibbs has rebuilt the program from the inside out with the last six teams and seasons being among the best in school history.
 His eight-year mark is 117-37 overall with a 760 winning percentage, including a 35-12 Ohio Athletic Conference mark and four OAC titles in the past five seasons.
 In the last seven seasons, including 2019-2020, Gibbs has a 117-26 dual match record and an outstanding .818 winning percentage.
 His last six teams have been ranked in the Top-20 by the NWCA (National Wrestling Coaches Association).
 In the past five seasons, his team has a 27-2 OAC mark with four OAC titles.
 Overall, Gibbs owns a 168-76 career mark (.689 winning percentage).

 This Season: The 2019-2020 Championship Season

 Great Season -- Great Results: The Yellow Jackets head into the 2020 NCAA Division III National Championship Tournament on March 13-14 at the U.S. Cellular Center in Cedar Raids, Iowa as the highest rankeds Ohio Athletic Conference team and ranked No.6 in the latest (February 24th) NWCA (National Wrestling Coaches Association) Division III national rankings.